 This year we launched Anlene Heart-Plus in Malaysia to help combat high cholesterol and diabetes.

 More than 140,000 New Zealand school kids (5 – 11yos) get a free 200ml serving of lite milk every day.

 Around 125,000 breakfasts are served each school week in over 900 schools throughout New Zealand.

 Fonterra employs more than 22,000 people across the world.
 The gender ratio was 73% male and 27% female.

 Globally females earn more on average across the business.
-Women fill 25% of positions on Board and Senior Management team.
+Women fill 25% of positions on the Board and Senior Management team.

 Workplace safety has a strong focus and the total injury rate is down 19 per cent versus last year.